-- The Building Blocks of Hope is a free, downloadable PDF that helps educate patients with MPNs and caregivers about the basics of disease state pathophysiology, diagnostic processes, symptoms of the disease, and treatment options.
+Our featured resource, from our MPN Resources Center, is Building Blocks of Hope—a downloadable PDF that helps educate patients with MPNs and caregivers about the basics of disease state pathophysiology, diagnostic processes, symptoms of the disease, and treatment options.
 It also provides patient-focused resources for social support.

 Lindsey Lyle, MS, PA-C